slsweat/work-journal/README.md

 # work-journal
-Blog for keeping track of professional projects and collaborations
+Blog for keeping track of professional projects and collaborations.